The Open Problems Project

 3SUM and its obvious generalizations (4SUM, 5SUM, etc.) are examples of linear satisfiability problems.
 A generic linear satisfiability problem asks, given an array of n integers, do any r of them satisfy the equation \alpha_1 x_1 + \alpha_2 x_2 + \cdots + \alpha_r x_r = \alpha_0 where \alpha_0, \alpha_1, \alpha_2, \dots, \alpha_r are fixed constants.
 Erickson [Eri99a] proved an \Omega(n^{\lceil r/2 \rceil}) lower bound for any problem of this type, in the restricted linear decision tree model.
 This lower bound is tight except for a logarithmic factor when r is even.
 Ailon and Chazelle generalized Erickson’s bound and improve it for large r or for more than r variables [AC05].

 Baran et al. [BDP05] show that subquadratic algorithms for 3SUM are possible in common models of computation that allow more direct manipulation of the numbers instead of just real arithmetic, such as the word RAM.
-The improvement they obtain is roughly quadratic in the parallelism offered by the model; for example, with \lg n-bit words, they obtain an O(n^2 \left(\frac{\lg \lg n}{\lg n}\right)^2)-time algorithm.
-With this word size, the 3SUM problem becomes whether any improvement beyond polylogarithmic factors (or indeed, beyond \Theta(\lg^2 n)) is possible.
+The improvement they obtain is roughly quadratic in the parallelism offered by the model; for example, with \lg n-bit words, they obtain an O\left(n^2 \left(\frac{\lg \lg n}{\lg n}\right)^2\right)-time algorithm.

 Appearances